martinisoft/funnies/README.md

 ### Deployment locations

 Staging: [http://staging.funniesapp.com](http://staging.funniesapp.com)

 Production: [www.funniesapp.com](http://www.funniesapp.com)

 ### Production Stack

 Funnies runs on a Linode 512 out of Dallas (more central location)

-OS: Ubuntu 10.04 LTS (I like apt and pkgsrc)
+OS: Ubuntu 10.04 LTS (I like apt)

 App Server: nginx (with passenger)

 Database: PostgreSQL 8.4

 ### Contribute:

-I publicly storycarded this app at [Pivotal Tracker](https://www.pivotaltracker.com/projects/201253) Any issues can be reported to the [Github Issues Tracker](https://github.com/martinisoft/funnies/issues)
+I publicly storycarded this app at [Pivotal Tracker](https://www.pivotaltracker.com/projects/201253)

+Any issues can be reported to the [Github Issues Tracker](https://github.com/martinisoft/funnies/issues)

 Generally, the master branch won't be too far ahead of staging and is where you should start with patches.
-Fork this repo, make your patch, test it, then send a pull request.
+Here's the process:

+* Fork this repo
+* Make your changes
+* Add test coverage (and make sure the current tests pass)
+* Send a pull request

 Make sure your patch includes tests or there is a *strong* chance the request will get closed.